oxidecomputer/console/docs/update-pinned-api.md

 ## Setup

 The API generation script assumes you have `omicron` and `oxide.ts` cloned under the same parent directory as the console.
-You should also run `npm install` in `oxide.ts`.
+You should also run `npm install` in `oxide.ts/generator`.

 ## Instructions